ThilakShekharShriyan/MiniMicroServices/Consistent Hashing/Readme.md

-# 🧠 Consistent Hashing API
+# Consistent Hashing

 This project implements **Consistent Hashing** with virtual nodes, exposing an HTTP API to manage and query a distributed hash ring.

 ---

-## ❓ What is Consistent Hashing?
+## What is Consistent Hashing?

 **Consistent Hashing** is a technique used to distribute keys across a dynamic set of nodes (like servers or databases) in a way that minimizes re-distribution when nodes are added or removed.